gbaeke/intro-containers-aks/Tools/README.md

 Some tools that require installation (usually just a container or simply an installer):
 - [Rancher](https://rancher.com/quick-start/)
 - [Portainer](https://www.portainer.io/)
 - [Lens](https://k8slens.dev/): Lens also has extensions.
 One such extension is Starboard, which allows you to view vulnerability reports etc... from Lens.
 The extension only view such reports.
-You will still need to install and configure Starboard on your cluster.
+You will still need to install and configure Starboard on your cluster (or just use the Starboard CLI).
 Note there also is a Starboard plugin for Octant (see above)

 ## Kubectl plugins